HectorRDB/dbgwas/README.md

        -strains        (1 arg) :    A text file describing the strains containing 3 columns: 1) ID of the strain; 2) Phenotype (0/1/NA); 3) Path to a multi-fasta file containing the sequences of the strain.
 This file needs a header.
 Check the sample_example folder or https://gitlab.com/leoisl/dbgwas/raw/master/sample_example/strains for an example.
        -k              (1 arg) :    K-mer size.  [default '31']
        -newick         (1 arg) :    Optional path to a newick tree file.
 If (and only if) a newick tree file is provided, the lineage effect analysis is computed and PCs figures are generated.  [default '']
-       -nc-db          (1 arg) :    A list of Fasta files separated by comma containing annotations in a nucleotide alphabet format (e.g.: -nc_db path/to/file_1.fa,path/to/file_2.fa,etc).
+       -nc-db          (1 arg) :    A list of Fasta files separated by comma containing annotations in a nucleotide alphabet format (e.g.: -nc-db path/to/file_1.fa,path/to/file_2.fa,etc).
 You can customize these files to work better with DBGWAS (see https://gitlab.com/leoisl/dbgwas/tree/master#customizing-annotation-databases).  [default '']
-       -pt-db          (1 arg) :    A list of Fasta files separated by comma containing annotations in a protein alphabet format (e.g.: -pt_db path/to/file_1.fa,path/to/file_2.fa,etc).
+       -pt-db          (1 arg) :    A list of Fasta files separated by comma containing annotations in a protein alphabet format (e.g.: -pt-db path/to/file_1.fa,path/to/file_2.fa,etc).
 You can customize these files to work better with DBGWAS (see https://gitlab.com/leoisl/dbgwas/tree/master#customizing-annotation-databases).  [default '']
        -output         (1 arg) :    Path to the folder where the final and temporary files will be stored.  [default 'output']
        -skip1          (0 arg) :    Skips Step 1, running only Steps 2 and 3.
 Assumes that Step 1 was correctly run and folder "step1" is present in the output folder.
        -skip2          (0 arg) :    Skips Steps 1 and 2, running only Step 3.
 Assumes that Steps 1 and 2 were correctly run and folders "step1" and "step2" are present in the output folder.